noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 A quick note on Physics: you can add a TilemapCollider2D Component to your tile map gameobject, and it will automagically generate colliders for every tile in your tile map!!

+## Rule Tiles
+There are a few special tile types in Unity, but the most useful of them is the rule tile.
+It allows you to automatically place tile variants for the edges of a shape, for instance path borders, without having to juggle 20 different tiles.
+To create one, first make sure you have the 2D Tilemap Extras package installed.
+Then, click Assets > Create > 2D > Tiles > Rule Tile.
+Give it a name and save it into your project.
+Single click the asset you just made to set it up in the inspector.
+The Default Tile field is what sprite is displayed when no rules are in effect.
+Usually this will be your interior texture.
+Below this, there is a field called Tiling Rules.
+Hit the plus to create a rule.
+On the right side of the rule, you can select a sprite for the rule.
+Click it and search for the sprite you want for this rule.
+This will usually be a corner or edge sprite.
+Just to the left of the sprite, there should be a 3x3 grid of squares.
+Click any of the grid cells.
+A green arrow will appear.
+This means that this sprite will only be selected if there is another instance of this rule tile in that direction.
+If you click again, it will turn into a red
+X. A red X means this tile will only be selected if there is not and instance of this rule tile in that direction.
+By mixing and matching green arrows and red Xs in various directions, you can create unique rules for each of your sprites that dictate when they will appear.
+You can keep going and create as many rules as you need for all the edge variant sprites that you have.
+When you are finished, you can click and drag your rule tile into a tile palette and paint with it just like any other sprite!
+Note: for more super useful 2D tile tips, check out [this channel](https://www.youtube.com/@jesscodes).

 ## Sprite Shapes

 [📓](https://docs.unity3d.com/Packages/com.unity.2d.spriteshape@3.0/manual/index.html)